realyze/pr-train/README.md

 [![asciicast](https://asciinema.org/a/wu9OXFr0zyrtv1P3DX5ntiaLs.png)](https://asciinema.org/a/wu9OXFr0zyrtv1P3DX5ntiaLs)

+## What does this do?
+Simply put, if you have a chain of PRs and you modify one of them, `git pr-train` ensure all your branches in the chain get updated without the risk of losing your zen (which happens if you try to do it manually).

 ## How does this thing work?
 Note: We expect your branches to follow this simple naming scheme: `your-name/brief-feature-description/[0-9]+(/optional-part)`, e.g. `fred/billing-refactor/1/frontend-changes`.